Table of Contents

 Pre-Demonstration: Organization | Anonymous Endorsement | International Support | DHS Issues Warning | Orientation | Protests: Sep 17: Occupy Wall Street | Sep 18: Protesters Arrested | Sep 23: Art Auction House Protest | Sep 24: Protesters Maced in Union Sq | Sep 26: Tear-gassing Cop's ID revealed | Sep 29: Celebrities & Musicians Support | Sep 30: Labor Unions Join the Protests | Oct 2: Mass Arrests on Brooklyn Bridge | Oct 7: #OccupyTogether | Oct 7: Occupied Wall Street Journal | Oct 13: #wallstcleanup | Eviction | Nov 17: #N17 Protests | Search Interest | External References

-Occupy Wall Street is an ongoing series of protests in New York City and elsewhere across the United States that seek to resolve socioeconomic inequality and influence of corporate lobbying on Washington politics, as well as a number of other social injustices.
-Mostly coordinated via social networking services like Twitter and Facebook without a central organizer, the flash-mob demonstration began on September 17th, 2011 and its participants have since set up base in Zuccotti Park (formerly known as “Liberty Park”) near Wall Street.
+Occupy Wall Street is a series of protests in New York City and elsewhere across the United States that seek to resolve socioeconomic inequality and influence of corporate lobbying on Washington politics, as well as a number of other social injustices.
+Mostly coordinated via social networking services like Twitter and Facebook without a central organizer, the flash-mob demonstration began on September 17th, 2011 and its participants have since set up base in Zuccotti Park (formerly known as "Liberty Park") near Wall Street.

 On July 13th, 2011, Adbusters posted an article titled #OCCUPYWALLSTREET, which called on 20,000 people to assemble in lower Manhattan on September 17th, 2011 and occupy Wall Street for indefinitely to demand that President Barack Obama ordain a Presidential Commission tasked with ending the influence of money in Washington politics.